top of page

 How Anxious Patterns Affect Intimacy and Communication and What an Anxiety Therapist Can Offer

 It is natural for dating and romance to carry a certain amount of anxious weight.
 For many people, dating carries a steady undercurrent of tension: Will I find the right person?
 Am I reading this correctly?
 Is this actually going somewhere?
 Even when a date goes well, the mind can continue turning the interaction over long after the evening ends.
-Over time, the mind may begin to hover over small moments: a pause in texting, a shift in tone, an ambiguous ending to an otherwi
+Over time, the mind may begin to hover over small moments: a pause in texting, a shift in tone, an ambiguous ending to an otherwis

 Why Major Life Transitions Often Trigger Anxiety in Otherwise Stable Adults